pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 That split keeps each repository smaller, easier to debug, and closer to the conventions of the package manager it serves.

-Wow!
-It has been quite a journey.
-I'm happy to have made it this far.
+That is the shape I wanted for the series: one release source, three packaging channels, and repositories that stay close to the ecosystems they serve.

-I hope you enjoyed it.
+I hope it helps.
 Thanks for reading.